by Erich Grundel, Past President of MSDC

 “Mr. Howell has also supplied collections of minerals and rocks to each school in the District of Columbia.
 These have also been found valuable, much work having been done by means of them in identifying minerals and rocks, thus training the perception of the children to know these objects in nature when they see them.
 These collections are so well arranged as to be workable by the ordinary intelligent teacher.”

 W.B.
 Powell, Superintendent of Schools, Washington, D.C., November 9, 1894

-No doubt the comment about teachers was written before the advent of the NEA.
-Unfortunately in today’s heavily urbanized Washington children in DC have restricted contact with nature, especially minerals.
+No doubt the comment about teachers was written before the advent of the National Education Association.
+Unfortunately, in today’s heavily urbanized environment, children in DC have restricted contact with nature, especially minerals.
 In the recent past a few individuals have reached out to the DC Public Schools and provided study specimens of minerals to try and spark the students’ interest in the subject.
 Perhaps it is time to try again?

 On December 7, 1894 Joseph LeConte, the famous professor of geology at the University of California, Berkeley wrote:

 “We entirely agree in thinking the collection judiciously selected and, considering the price, very excellent.”

 Unfortunately, endorsements from LeConte are not in favor anymore due to some of his social and political views.

 “Enclosed find $8.00 for two sets of Washington School Collections Nos.
 2 and 3, including one duplicate set of fragments of each.
 These collections are the best for the money that I have ever seen.”

 Owen W. Mills, Principal, Bramanville Grammar School, Millbury, Mass., November 7, 1894